Vinyl car wrap is a great and easy way to quickly change the appearance of your car.

-Nevertheless, a DIY project can turn into a disaster fairly quickly and it is often better to have a professional install the car wrap.
+Nevertheless, a DIY project can turn into a disaster fairly quickly and it is often better to have a professional install the vinyl wrap.

-But how much exactly do you have to spend if a professional installs a car wrap?
+But how much exactly do you have to spend to change the appearance of your car?

 Prices to wrap a car range from $2,500 to $13,000, with most shops charging between $3,000 to $6,000.
 DIY wrapping can be as cheap as $700.
 The exact cost is dependent on a lot of factors like the type of wrap, the size of the car, the condition of the paint, and the location of the shop.